How do I change my name and/or sex marker on my Canadian Passport or SIN card?

 If the document has been translated by a translator who is not certified, you must submit an affidavit.
 The affidavit is a document stating that the translation is a true and accurate version of the original text.
 The translator must sign the affidavit before a commissioner for oaths or a commissioner for taking affidavits.
 (A commissioner for oaths or a commissioner for taking affidavits is appointed by a province or territory.)

 Can I apply for ‘x’ gender/sex marker on my passport, or can I leave my sex marker blank?

 In order to comply with international aviation statutes (the International Civil Aviation Organization), you are required to have a sex designation, so your passport cannot have a blank sex marker.

-To request an observation on your passport you will need to fill out form PPT 633, Request for a travel document with an X.
+To request an observation on your passport you will need to fill out form PPT 643, Request A Gender or Sex Identifier.